 Now that we go about our days with such powerful tools in our back pockets, many of us can’t imagine living without them.

 Yet, we’ve all heard that saying about getting too much of a good thing, and technology is no exception.

 Cell Phone Addiction

-Along with nomophobia, two other terms surrounding smartphone use are now on the rise: “smartphone addiction” and more broadly, “technology addiction.”
+Along with nomophobia, two other terms surrounding cell phone use are now on the rise: “cell phone addiction” and more broadly, “technology addiction.”
 Though these two phrases are often not taken seriously, evidence is proving that they are not only real but increasingly common in our tech-hungry society.

-Below are eight specific ways we can be negatively affected by smartphone addiction.
+Below are eight specific ways we can be negatively affected by cell phone addiction.

 1) Learning and Focus

 Smartphones and other internet-connected devices give us access to a world of mental stimulation.
 Even the casual technology user can find this to be distracting, but those who experience technology addiction may feel compelled to use their devices at inappropriate times or while busy with other important tasks.